hotwired-laravel/turbo-laravel/README.md

 None of the conventions described bellow are mandatory.
 Feel free to pick the ones you like and also come up with your own conventions.
 With that out of the way, here's a list of conventions you may find helpful:

 * You may want to use [resource routes](https://laravel.com/docs/8.x/controllers#resource-controllers) for most things (`posts.index`, `posts.store`, etc.)
-* You may want your views broken up in smaller chunks (aka. "partials"), such as `comments/_comment.blade.php` which displays a comment resource, or `comments/_form.blade.php` for the form to either create/update comments.
+* You may want to split up your views in smaller chunks (aka. "partials"), such as `comments/_comment.blade.php` which displays a comment resource, or `comments/_form.blade.php` for the form to either create/update comments.
 This will allow you to reuse these _partials_ in [Turbo Streams](#turbo-streams)
-* Your models' partials (such as the `comments/_comment.blade.php` for a `Comment` model) may only rely on having a single `$comment` instance variable passed to it.
-That's because the package will, by default, figure out the partial of the model when broadcasting and will only pass the model itself to it, using the class basename as the variable instance in _camelCase_.
+* Your models' partials (such as the `comments/_comment.blade.php` for a `Comment` model) may only rely on having a single `$comment` instance variable passed to them.
+That's because the package will, by default, figure out the partial for a given model when broadcasting and will also pass the model such partial, using the class basename as the variable instance in _camelCase_.
 Again, that's by default, you can customize most things
 * You may use the model's Fully Qualified Class Name (aka.
 FQCN), on your Broadcasting Channel authorization routes with a wildcard, such as `App.Models.Comment.{comment}` for a `Comment` model living in `App\\Models\\` - the wildcard's name doesn't matter, as long as there is one.
 This is the default [broadcasting channel naming convention](https://laravel.com/docs/8.x/broadcasting#model-broadcasting-conventions) in Laravel

-In the [Overview section](#overview) below you will see how to override most of the default behaviors, if you want to.
+In the [Overview section](#overview) below you will see how to override most of the defaults here, if you want to.

 <a name="overview"></a>
 ### Overview

-Once the assets are compiled, you will have Turbo-specific custom HTML tags that you may annotate your views with (Turbo Frames and Turbo Streams).
+When Turbo.js is installed, you will have Turbo-specific custom HTML tags that you may use in your views: Turbo Frames and Turbo Streams.
 This is vanilla Hotwire.
 Again, it's recommended to read the [Turbo Handbook](https://turbo.hotwired.dev/handbook/introduction).
 Once you understand how these few pieces work together, the challenge will be in decomposing your UI to work as you want them to.

 <a name="notes-on-turbo-drive-and-turbo-frames"></a>
 ### Notes on Turbo Drive and Turbo Frames

 To keep it short, Turbo Drive will turn links and form submissions into AJAX requests and will replace the page with the response.
 That's useful when you want to navigate to another page entirely.

 If you want some elements to persist across these navigations, you may annotate these elements with a DOM ID and add the `data-turbo-permanent` custom attribute to them.
-As long as the response also contains an element with the same ID and `data-turbo-permanent`, Turbo will not touch it.
+As long as the response also contains an element with the same DOM ID and `data-turbo-permanent` attribute, Turbo will not touch it.

 Sometimes you don't want the entire page to change, but instead just a portion of the page.
 That's what [Turbo Frames](https://turbo.hotwired.dev/handbook/frames) are all about.
 Links and Form submissions that are trapped inside a Turbo Frame tag (or that point to one!) will instruct Turbo Drive to **NOT** replace the entire body of the document, but instead to look for a matching Turbo Frame in the response using its DOM ID and replace that specific portion of the page.